Piriformis Syndrome

 Overview

 Piriformis syndrome is a rare neuromuscular disorder caused by the compression of the sciatic nerve by the piriformis muscle.
 The piriformis muscle is a flat band-like muscle located near the top of the hip joint in the buttocks.
-The piriformis muscle is responsible for several hip and leg functions including: rotating the hips outward and inward, moving the hip bone away from and to the side of your body, and assisting with walking by stabilizing the hip joint.
+The piriformis muscle is responsible for several hip and leg functions, including: rotating the hips outward and inward, moving the hip bone away from and to the side of your body, and assisting with walking by Z the hip joint.

 Causes